hananawad12/Human-Walking-Direction-Detection-Using-Wireless-Signals-and-Machine-and-Deep-Learning/README.md

 ***2. training:***

-* Various notebooks used to train the data by using, we evaluate the performance of our approach using a variety of machine and deep learning classifiers, including RF, KNN, SVM, and 1D-CNN.
+* Various notebooks used to train the data, we evaluate the performance of our approach using a variety of machine and deep learning classifiers, including RF, KNN, SVM, and 1D-CNN.

 ***Dataset:***